pruthvibharadwaj93/arxiv-summarizer-chat/README.md

 - Vector Embedding and Similarity Scoring for Ranking papers
 - Parsing and Cleaning text data from pdfs
 - Chunking, Vector Embedding and RAG pipeline based Question-Answering
-- Automated Email System for Paper Recommendation

 For the purpose of this POC, I have selected the Topic as "RAG" and the month as "Nov 2024".
 There were 112 papers available with these filters on.
 The Ranking and Question-Answering tasks were performed on this corpus.

 ## Next Steps

 - Include more parameters like Relevance, etc to finetune and personalise Ranking
+- Setup scripts for automating paper recommedation Emails for different topics on a monthly basis
 - Build a Chatbot to answer specific questions about the papers
-- Setup scripts for automating paper recommedation Emails for different topics on a monthly basis
 - Build a Paper Recommendation website capable of understanding user's interests and providing personalised recommendations based on latest papers

 ## Folder Structure